Data-Driven Denoising of Stationary Accelerometer Signals: Problem Formulation

-Using analytical coarse alignment, leveling can be computed by the axial components of the specific force vector $\boldsymbol{f}_{ib}^b$ \cite{Groves2013}
+Using analytical coarse alignment, leveling can be computed by the axial components of the specific force vector $\boldsymbol{f}_{ib}^b$

-The accuracy of the SCA process affects the whole INS performance, especially during pure inertial navigation.
+The accuracy of the SCA process affects the whole INS performance, especially in pure inertial navigation.
 To increase the degraded signal-to-noise ratio (SNR), instrumental errors can be reduced in proportion to a square root factor, by either averaging over $n$ identical sensors ($1/\sqrt{n}$), or by averaging over $T$ time steps ($1/\sqrt{T}$).
-Thereby, effective denoising can reduce averaging times of the SCA procedure.
+Thereby, effective stationary denoising can reduce averaging times of the SCA procedure, or improve the alignment accuracy over the same period of time.